-Before being able to take-up employment in Belgium (in general) and in the Leuven/Flemish region (in particular) several ‘legal’ formalities are to be checked, such as in the field of immigration, employment law, social security, income tax, …
+Before being able to take-up employment in Leuven (oor Belgium in general) several formalities are to be checked, such as in the field of immigration, employment law, social security, income tax, …

-- Employment law/Employment agreement: although in principle no written employment agreement is needed, except for specific agreements (eg. part time employment agreement, an agreement for defined duration or a specific task, trainee agreements, or clauses (such as a non- compete clause) it is of course always recommended to enter into a written employment contract with the employer.
+- Employment law/Employment agreement: although in principle no written employment agreement is needed, except for specific agreements it is of course always recommended to enter into a written employment contract with the employer.
 Employment agreements with an employer in the Flemish region should be drafted in Dutch.
 In "international cases" also an employment agreement in a foreign language (next to a Dutch version) is considered valid.
 Next to the legal provisions and what has been agreed in the employment agreement, working conditions are also ruled by the provisions in, among others, collective bargaining agreements and the work regulations of the employer.

 - Entering into an employment agreement with a Belgian employer for an activity to be performed in Belgium means that you will be subject to the Belgian social security scheme for employees in Belgium.
 No specific action is required from your side in this respect.
 Social security contributions will be deducted automatically from your salary.

 - Income tax: no specific actions (registrations) are required from your side towards the Belgian tax authorities.
+In Belgium a separate tax number does not exist.
 Income will have to be reported in a Belgian income tax return.
+Every person over 18 will have to complete the yearly tax declaration form, even if there is no income.
 For married persons or persons legally cohabiting, a joint tax return needs to be filed.